 This issue is corrected in Ubuntu 16.04 with a recent release of the OpenSSL package.
-Amazon Linux and Red Hat have also released new ca-certificates packages that denies the expiring certificate.
+Amazon Linux and Red Hat have also released new ca-certificates packages that deny the expiring certificate.

 Ubuntu 16.04: Update OpenSSL to version 1.0.2g-1ubuntu4.20 or newer.

 Amazon Linux and Amazon Linux 2: Amazon Linux instances can be relaunched to apply the updated ca-certificates package automatically.
-Should existing instances need to be updated, customers can update ca-certificates by running the following:
+If existing instances must be updated, you can update ca-certificates by running the following command:

 sudo yum update ca-certificates

-Note: For customers using an AMI with a locked repository GUID, like Elastic Beanstalk, you can install updated ca-certificates package using following commands:
+Note: If you're using an AMI with a locked repository GUID, such as Elastic Beanstalk, then install an updated ca-certificates package using the following commands:

 Amazon Linux 1